 “issue a reprimand.”

-- “recommend to the Court of Appeals the removal, censure, or other appropriate disciplining of a judge or, in an appropriate case, retirement.”
+- “recommend to the Supreme Court of Maryland the removal, censure, or other appropriate disciplining of a judge or, in an appropriate case, retirement.”

-Further, the Maryland Rules give the Commission the authority to dismiss complaints, with or without a warning, and enter into private reprimand and deferred discipline agreements.
+Further, the Maryland Rules give the Commission the authority to dismiss complaints (with or without a letter of cautionary advice), issue a reprimand and enter into conditional diversion agreements.

 2. STRUCTURE OF THE COMMISSION.

-The Commission has a “two-tier” structure in which complaints against judges are investigated by the Commission’s Investigative Counsel and brought first to the Commission’s Judicial Inquiry Board (“Board”) and then to the Commission Members with a submission of a report, including recommendation, by the Board.
+The Commission has a “two-tier” structure in which complaints against judges are investigated by the Commission’s Investigative Counsel and brought to the Judicial Inquiry Board (“Board”) and/or the Commission Members, depending on Investigative Counsel’s recommendations after concluding the investigations.

 The Commission Members consist of 11 persons appointed by the Governor of Maryland, by and with the advice and consent of the State Senate: